Canada

 The Montreal Botanical Garden is one of the finest botanical gardens in North America.
 Photo Credit: Catherine Parker

-Located next to the Insectarium, is the Montreal Botanical Garden.
-As one of the world’s best botanical gardens, it’s also a great destination for families.
+Located next to the Insectarium is the Montreal Botanical Garden.
+As one of the world’s best botanical gardens, it’s also a great outdoor destination for families.
+This is one of the best things to do in Montreal.

 I found unique playscapes and snack stands sprinkled throughout.
 Another family-friendly bonus, kids can run around and explore, even taking off their shoes in the grass.
 I just don’t tell my kids it’s a botanical garden and tell them we’re visiting a park.